Mission Community Market Visitor Info & Services

 The Mission Community Market takes place on Thursdays, 3 to 7 pm, March through November, rain or shine.

-The market is accessible from the 24th Street BART station, as well as the 14, 49, and other MUNI lines.
-Find Bay Area transit information, maps, and schedules at 511.org/transit.
+The market is accessible from the 24th Street BART station, as well as the 14, 49, and other Muni lines.
+Find transit schedules plan your trip at BART.gov and SFMTA.com.

 For a list of Mission Community Market farmers and businesses, click here.